In this guide

 - What data do S&P 500 prediction markets use for resolution?

-- Most use the official S&P Dow Jones Indices closing level on the specified date.
+- The majority reference the published closing value from S&P Dow Jones Indices on the designated settlement date.

 - Can I hedge my stock portfolio with prediction markets?